pkthunder87/next-reviews-cms/README.md

 # Next Reviews CMS

 Code along with Mirko Next Reviews CMS.
-This is basically Part II of the course and a continuation of Next Reviews.
-Part I, Next Reviews, was for a static site.
-Part II, Next Reviews CMS, is a full stack app.
+This basically provides a strapi CMS for our Next Reviews app.

 ### From Udemy Instructor Mirko Nasato: Next.js by Example